Alec-Alameddine/poker-showdown/README.md

 The maximum input is dependent on the amount of cards per hand and also the amount of decks generated.
 The minimum input is 1.
 Any integer between 1 and the maximum value (inclusive), which will be displayed in the prompt, is valid.

-An input of 'm' or 'max' will generate hands for the maxiumum amount of players possible.
+An input of 'm', 'mx', 'max' or 'maximum' will generate hands for the maxiumum amount of players possible.

 ### Advanced Stats
 The final prompt asks the user if he'd like to see advanced stats: